 SDWA Reporting Universe

 The current ORD dataset (Version 1.0), uses the 2023 (Q4) release of SDWA data.
 As of this release, there were a total of 49,396 active community water systems, which primarily serve residential areas (Figure 2).
 There are many systems, however, which primarily wholesale water to other systems and therefore do not have a service area boundary.
-The universe of systems in our efforts is limited to currently active community water systems which serve at least 15 service connections or serves an average of at least 25 people for at least 60 days a year..
+The universe of systems in our efforts is limited to currently active community water systems which serve at least 15 service connections or serves an average of at least 25 people for at least 60 days a year.
 The total number of systems that fit this criteria for 2023 (Q4) is: 49,396

 Count of Systems by Primacy Agency